Skip to main content

 We support all eight material types, all packaging categories (primary, secondary, tertiary, and shipment), and both large and small producer reporting schedules.
 Our obligation calculator uses the confirmed 2025-2026 fee rates to give you an accurate cost estimate, and our deadline tracker ensures you never miss a submission window.

 Not sure if your business is obligated?
 Use our free compliance checker tool to find out in 60 seconds.
-You can also browse our EPR glossary for definitions of all the key terms mentioned in this guide.
+You can also browse our EPR glossary for definitions of all the key terms mentioned in this guide, or work through our step-by-step EPR compliance checklist.

 Start your free trial today and see how easy EPR compliance can be.